 - Lock Up 25%

 Think very carefully before you accept these different payments, as it increases your level of risk if things go wrong.

-Before you make each progress payment, check the work:
+Before you make each progress payment, you need to check the work comprising the stage is:

 - Meets your contract requirements

 - Meets the building regulations

 If you are not confident checking the work it may be worthwhile using an independent building consultant to check everything before you make progress payments.

 If you want to check yourself you may find this link: PCI Guide useful